M0nkeyPr0grammer/Create-Forge-Frontier/patch_notes.md

 - **Molten Mixing**: Started Quests, will complete later

 ## KubeJS Updates
+- **Curios**:
+  - Removed Helium Flamingo Access, due to game breaking mix with another relic
+  - Adjusted Curios Tags for Obsidian Skull, Antidote Vessel, Crystal Heart
+  - Removed Belt Tag from Advanced Terminal to make sure it can only its custom terminal slot
 - **Ad Astra**: Removed Freezes in Space and Evaporates in Space fluid tags from water to Fix Integrated Cataclysm Create Contraptions in Space
 - **Cataclysm**: Merged our Cataclysm Structure Data Tweaks with the mod side Cataclysm Structures changes, tweaked structure generation to make sure structures generate on the surface.
 - **Dreams & Desires**: Remove Fluid/Lava Interaction Ponders, to remove confusion